Kelly Marsh Taitano

-Kelly Marsh-Taitano, is a Guamanian politician who is a member of Democratic and was senator in the 35th Guam Legislature.
+Kelly Marsh-Taitano (born December 24, 1964) is a Guamanian politician and academic.
+A member of the Democratic Party, she was a senator in the 35th Guam Legislature.
 A member of the majority party, Marsh-Taitano was selected as Assistant Majority Leader by her colleagues and chaired the Committee on Heritage and the Arts, Parks, Guam Products, Hagatna Revitalization, Self-Determination, and Regional Affairs.

-Early life
+Early life and education

 Kelly Marsh-Taitano was born on December 24, 1964, to her parents Gaynell Bob Marsh and Catherine Ann Becker.

-Biographical Note

-Kelly Marsh-Taitano earned a Bachelor of Arts in History and Anthropology and a Master of Arts in Micronesian Studies from the University of Guam in Mangilao, Guam.
-Marsh-Taitano earned a Ph.D. in Cultural Heritage Studies from Charles Sturt University in Albury-Wodonga, Australia, in 2013.
+She attended the University of Guam in Mangilao, where she received a Bachelor of Arts in History and Anthropology and a Master of Arts in Micronesian Studies.
+In 2013, she received her Ph.D. in Cultural Heritage Studies from Charles Sturt University in Albury-Wodonga, Australia.

 Prior to her election to the Guam Legislature, Kelly Marsh-Taitano worked as an adjunct professor at the University of Guam.